dspsandbox/lidarTDC/README.md

 # lidarTDC
 ## System requirements
-* Time-to-digital converter (TDC) with a temporal resolution better than 10 ns and an integration time of up to 2 ms.
+* Time-to-digital converter (TDC) for atmospheric Lidar applications
+* Temporal resolution better than 10 ns
+* Integration time of up to 2 ms.
 * Trigger input
 * 8 bit temporal timestamp prefix
 * External ref clk (10MHz)

 ## System architecture
 ![System architecture](doc/lidarTDC.png)
+* **Central Control System** Measurement control and analaysis unit.
+Configures peripheral devices via ethernet.
 * **Cora-Z7-07**.
-Digilent low cost development board (see [here](https://store.digilentinc.com/cora-z7-zynq-7000-single-core-and-dual-core-options-for-arm-fpga-soc-development)) featuring a Xilinx Zynq 7007 SoC FPGA, 1Gbps Ethernet PHY, RAM memory, USB hub, 45 arduino compatible IOs (3.3V CMOS)...|
+Digilent low cost development board (see [here](https://store.digilentinc.com/cora-z7-zynq-7000-single-core-and-dual-core-options-for-arm-fpga-soc-development)) featuring a Xilinx Zynq 7007 SoC FPGA, 1Gbps Ethernet PHY, RAM memory, USB hub, 45 Arduino compatible IOs (3.3V CMOS)...|
 * **Zynq7007 FPGA**.
 System on a chip.
-Contains a 32bit-ARM processing sytem (PS) and programable logic (PL). |
+Contains a 32bit-ARM processing system (PS) and programable logic (PL). |
 * **RAM**.
-512MB DDR3 on-board memory.
+512MB DDR3 memory.
 Accessible to both PS and PL (via DMA).|
 * **Python Server**.
 Devoted to the configuration/operation of the PL.
-It is has direct access to the data storen in the RAM memory.
-Control commands and data connected are transfered via the 1Gbps etherent PHY.  |
+It is has direct access to the data stored in the RAM memory.
+Control commands and data connected are transferred via the 1Gbps etherent PHY.  |
  * **FSM**.
 Finite state machine implementing the TDC logic.
-Operating modes: direct / historgram (explained below).  |
+Expected temporal resolution: 5ns (sampling on both edges of a 100 MHz clk).
+Operational modes:
+ * * Direct: only received photon timestamps are sent to RAM (over DMA).
+ * * Histogram: the counts at each time bin are saved on RAM.
+During a measurement the counter remains unchanged and is only incremented by 1 when a photon on that particular time bin has been received.
 * **PLL**.
 Phase lock loop. |
 * **DMA**.
 Direct memory access.
-Streams data from RAM to FSM and vice-versa.  |
+Streams data from RAM to FSM and vice-versa.